ayana-morgenstern/DH5000/oct30.md

 - Text analysis programming is a useful tool that allows reserachers to look at data from a large body of text that may not necessarily be apparent to the human reader.
 - Traditional modes of research are not outdated and the human element is very much present in research.

+# Text Analysis and DH
+Counting text/numbers in increasingly complex and convoluted ways.
+A large-scale.
+- Mining the dispatch: A project that examines print-run of the Richmond Daily Dispatch (civil war era).
+Turned the image of the newspaper into text, corrected it, and then looked at problems of indexing: topic modelling.
+- Topic modelling: feed a boatload of text on one side, and then the topics in your data are pulled.
+Changing percentages of a topic at a particular time.
+Find interesting patterns and use historical sensibilities to interpret.
+- Mallet: feed data in the command line.
+The analysis has to drive the tech: use the tool you need.
+Be wary of the tools you use.
+Topic modelling is cool, it got overused and fell out of fashion.

+- Topic modelling's Achilles' Heel : how many "buckets" are you looking for?
+Is there actually an answer.
+It's more about deciding yourself how many topics there are? do you trust the computer?
+How do you figure out/optimize the division of words/buckets.